1. Vacuum Plating

 Examples

-Micro-arc oxidation, also known as micro-plasma oxidation, is a combination of electrolyte and corresponding electrical parameters.
-On the surface of aluminum, magnesium, titanium, and their alloys, a ceramic film mainly composed of a base metal oxide is grown by the instantaneous high temperature and high pressure generated by arc discharge.
+Micro-arc oxidation, also referred to as micro-plasma oxidation, is achieved by combining an electrolyte with corresponding electrical parameters.
+This process creates a ceramic film predominantly composed of base metal oxide on the surface of aluminum, magnesium, titanium, and their alloys.
+The film is grown through the instantaneous high temperature and high pressure generated by arc discharge.

 Typical products: Aerospace, IT products